 “Rick Rubin and Chase Jarvis convinced me to bite the bullet on the cost when I was going through a hard period in my life.
 I’m glad they did.

 The social pressure of having a teacher for 4 consecutive days was exactly the incentive I needed to meditate consistently enough to establish the habit,” Ferris explains the benefits of the structured course.

-Ferriss also addressed one of the common fears that props up regarding meditation:
+Ferriss also addressed one of the common fears that prop up regarding meditation:

 “I was also afraid of “losing my edge,” as if meditation would make me less aggressive or driven.

 That was unfounded; meditation simply helps you channel drive toward the few things that matter, rather than every moving target and imaginary opponent that pops up.”

 On top of this neat description, Ferriss also nicely summed it all up with a quote by Abraham Lincoln: “Give me six hours to chop down a tree and I’ll spend the first four sharpening the axe.”